nmemmert/note/README.md

 # NoteMaster - Better Than UpNote

 A modern, powerful note-taking application built with Next.js, TypeScript, and Tailwind CSS.
-Designed to be better than UpNote with rich text editing, AI-powered features, multi-user authentication, and 6 beautiful themes.
+Designed to be better than UpNote with rich text editing, AI-powered features, multi-user authentication, collaboration tools (v1.5.0), and 6 beautiful themes.

+**Current Version**: 1.5.0

 ## ✨ Features